 Basic tenets of trust

-There are five key questions that customers ask themselves (consciously or subconsciously) when deciding if a virtual financial assistant is trustworthy:
+There are five key questions that customers ask themselves (consciously or subconsciously) when deciding if a banking chatbot is trustworthy:

 Is it competent?
-If you tell the bot to move $50 from checking, the bot does this correctly.
+If you tell the chatbot to move $50 from checking, the chatbot does this correctly.

 Is it well intentioned?
-The bot is not sneaky.
+The chatbot is not sneaky.
 It is working for you, and only you.

 Does it know me?
-The bot understands your unique needs and only recommends actions, products, or services that will benefit you financially.
+The chatbot understands your unique needs and only recommends actions, products, or services that will benefit you financially.

 Is it reliable?
-The bot is available whenever you need it.
+The chatbot is available whenever you need it.
 It’s never offline or out of service.

-Banks should keep these questions on their minds as they implement their virtual assistants and put controls in place to avoid trust-eroding behaviours.
+Banks should keep these questions on their minds as they implement their banking chatbots and put controls in place to avoid trust-eroding behaviours.